msgSAP/ovp/CreateInitialOVP.md

 If you press on "Adapt Filters", the 3 fields we defined in the Consumption View Entity should be visible.
 ![(BAS Test App)](images/BAS-Run-4.png)

-### 6. Add annotations to CDS View Entity ZRAPH_##_C_OVPFilter and test the app again
+### 6. Add filter fields to filter bar and rename them
+This is not how we want our filter bar to look.
+We want to have the filter fields available directly on the filter bar without needing to adapt them.
+Also we want different labels not show the travel id at all.
-Additionally the following annotations have to be added:
+Therefore we add the following annotations to ZRAPH_##_C_OVPFilter:

 | Field name          | Annotation                                  |
 | ------------------- | ------------------------------------------- |